modernpacifist/modernpacifist/README.md

 ### Hey 👋

-My name is Alex Petrosyan, a self-taught back-end software engineer from Saint-Petersburg, Russia.
+My name is Alex Petrosyan, a self-taught back-end software engineer from Russia.
+Currently I'm a student at State University of Aerospace Instrumentation in Saint-Petersburg, where I study Biomechanics.
 My main idea - to create functional things from nothing with the use of computer science and abstractions.
-I do love solving problems and self-development.
 The moment I come across something new - I learn it.

+#### I love to:
+- Resolve problems
+- Learn new things
+- Self-development
+- Study Math/Biology/Psychology

 #### Languages and tools I use:
 <p align="left">